 “Convictions” include felony and misdemeanor convictions secured through:

-- guilty pleas and California jury trial verdicts,
+- guilty pleas and California jury trial verdicts (after judgment has been entered), and

 The Board can take disciplinary action even if a physician successfully completes a court-ordered diversion program.3